+Please refer below to Physician/Practitioner Services, Including Doctor's Office Visits.
-What you must pay when you get Services that are covered for you these services If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: • Physician services Please refer below to Physician/Practitioner Services, Including Doctor's Office Visits. • Diagnostic tests (like lab tests) Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • X-ray, radium, and isotope therapy including Please refer below to Outpatient technician materials and services Diagnostic Tests and Therapeutic Services and Supplies. • Surgical dressings Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. • Splints, casts and other devices used to reduce Please refer below to Outpatient fractures and dislocations Diagnostic Tests and Therapeutic Services and Supplies. • Prosthetics and orthotics devices (other than Please refer below to Prosthetic dental) that replace all or part of an internal body Devices and Related Supplies. organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces; trusses; and Please refer below to Prosthetic artificial legs, arms, and eyes including Devices and Related Supplies. adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • Physical therapy, speech therapy, and occupational Please refer below to Outpatient therapy Rehabilitation Services.

-Medical nutrition therapy

-This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+Services that are covered for you What you must pay when you get these services Diagnostic tests (like lab tests) Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+X-ray, radium, and isotope therapy including technician materials and services Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Surgical dressings Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Splints, casts and other devices used to reduce fractures and dislocations Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
+Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Please refer below to Prosthetic Devices and Related Supplies. • Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer below to Prosthetic Devices and Related Supplies.
+Physical therapy, speech therapy, and occupational therapy Please refer below to Outpatient Rehabilitation Services.
+Medical nutrition therapy There is no coinsurance, This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor. copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
-If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
+If your condition, treatment, or diagnosis Prior authorization may be required.

+changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.